 In contrast, production sites suffer from a "lack of quality" for their human inputs, which are the education-training system's outputs, from the angle of skills needed for the productive branch.
-What skills are no longer just the centre of attention in building the workforce and the ability to produce knowledge?
-Consequently, the formation of "skills" has gradually been replaced to create experience associated with innovation and creativity.
-The educational policy is in harmony with society's potentials and can utilise to benefit the educational process and achieve goals and aspirations that education seeks to achieve.
-There is no significant reason to draw up ideal educational policies that do not contribute to a holistic education in reality.
-Thus, a realistic educational approach must be developed.
-The policy should define and guide the educational system to achieve cognitive, scientific, social, and economic development and formulate its plans and civilised future.
-The implementation of this policy must provide all the material and workforce resources needed and the cost to meet all the community development plans' demands.
+What skills are no longer just the centre of attention in building the workforce but also the ability to produce knowledge?
+Consequently, the formation of "skills"

+has gradually been replaced to create knowledge associated with innovation and creativity.

+The educational policy is in harmony with society's potentials that can benefit from the educational process, goals, and aspirations that education seeks to achieve.
+There is no point in drawing up ideal educational policies that the educational reality cannot promote.
+Thus, the education system is to move forward and achieve the goals that serve the community in the light of the possibilities available with minimal effort.
+A realistic educational policy must develop to define and guide the educational system to achieve cognitive, scientific, social, and economic development and formulate its plans and civilized future in the shortest period.
+Implementing this policy must provide all the material and workforce resources needed and the cost to meet all the community development plans' demands.
 Studying comparative educational systems helps to identify the educational system's problems and develop positive solutions and monitor similarities and differences between different educational systems.
-Also, Comparison contributes to decision-making on vital education issues.
+Besides, Comparison contributes to decision-making on vital education issues.
 It provides educational policymakers with alternatives to policy-making and sound decision-making.
 The Libyan model of education is one of the most distinctive models at all levels and levels.
 It has also made clear progress in the education process, which has positively impacted human development in Libya, based on a set of educational policies.
 It has a positive reflection on the development of Human money there (Amin, 2018).

 No nation can rise intellectually and culturally unless it has a precise, realistic, and flexible education policy derived from society's philosophy, in harmony with its principles and values, and based on scientific foundations.
-The educational approach based on scientific foundations helps develop plans and build programs that ensure the individual's building of personality according to the community's beliefs and in determining a mechanism to measure performance in the educational system (Baghdadi, 2015).
-This research continued studies previous That recommended the formulation of the general policies of technical and vocational education. (al-Hallak, 2018) The Libyan state institutions' diligence for technical and vocational education is still deficient, and each institution operates in isolation from its counterparts.
-This does not contribute to graduates specialises in any skills that make them compatible with modern technology.
-The labour market currently manages this (and remained the process of developing the workforce through the national technical education institutions the most critical problems facing the State without actual participation by Almsttmereyn beneficiaries) (Al-Senussi, 2018).
-Previous research found that an employee who has high job involvement will be more pleased and considerably support the organisation's goals.
+An educational approach based on scientific foundations helps develop plans and build programs that ensure the individual's building of personality according to the community's beliefs and determine a mechanism to measure performance in the educational system (Baghdadi, 2015).
+This research continued studies previous That recommended the formulation of the general policies of technical and vocational education. (al-Hallak, 2018) Noting that the Libyan state institutions' diligence for technical and vocational education is still deficient, each institution operates in isolation from its counterparts.
+Therefore, this does not contribute to the graduates' skills that make them compatible with modern technology.
+The labour market presently manages technical and vocational education (and remained the process of developing the workforce through the national technical education institutions the most critical problems facing the State without actual participation Almsttmereyn beneficiaries) (Al-Senussi, 2018).
+Previous research found that an employee who has high job involvement will be more pleased and considerably support the organization's goals.
 Teamwork can be increased by participation and can also promote progress.
-(Yeong, 2017).
+(Yeong Ping, 2017).
 The main aim is to improve the policy of technical education and private vocational training in Libya.